-- A. Vice-Chairman Judge called the meeting to order.
-The attending members constituted a quorum. - B. Audience Participation
+- A. Chairman Jenkins called the meeting to order.
+The attending members constituted a quorum. - B. Chairman Jenkins praised Mayor Judge for presiding over the February 13, 2025 meeting of the AMATS Policy Committee in his role as vice chairman. - C. Audience Participation